pinheiroGroup/Kinbiont.jl/docs/src/06_examples_fit/index.md

 ## Error functions
-The user can choose to use different error functions to perfor the fitting.
+The user can choose to use different error functions to perform the fitting.
 Each fitting API has its keyword argument to change the loss.
 The possible options are described in the following section.

 In the  equations of this list, the notation is the following: $n$ the number of time points $t_i$, $\hat{N}(t_i, \{P\})$ is the proposed numerical solution at time $t_i$ and using the parameters $\{P\}$, and $N(t_i)$ is the data value at $t_i$.